MoatazAbdAlmageed/camelcase-Redux/README.md

 6 - :heavy_check_mark:Create book list item component.

-7 - Create book detail component, with dummy selected book to display.
+7 - :heavy_check_mark: doneCreate book detail component, with dummy selected book to display.

 8 - Create app component that contains all the created components, use it inside index.js .